Spain, Morocco turn focus to young migrants stuck at border - WTMJ

 Brahim Ghali, head of the Polisario Front, flew into Spain in mid-April with an Algerian passport that had a false identity.

+“The Spanish media’s hostility towards Morocco, based on fake news, cannot obscure the real origin of the crisis, which is the reception by Madrid under a false identity of the leader of the separatist militias of the Polisario,” Moroccan Foreign Minister Nasser Bourita told state news agency MAP, in the first public comment on the issue by a leading government official.

-Spanish Defense Minister Margarita Robles on Thursday said that the country won’t accept being pressured with “the use of minors.”
+Spanish Defense Minister Margarita Robles, for her part, said that the country won’t accept being pressured with “the use of minors.”

 “We are not going to accept being blackmailed,” Robles told Spain’s public radio.
 “Spain’s integrity is not negotiable and is not at stake.
 We are going to use all necessary means to guarantee the territorial integrity and to keep vigilance on our frontiers.”